-If you’re a new to U.S. national parks, these tips can help make for a hassle-free RV adventure.
+If you’re new to U.S. national parks, these tips can help make for a hassle-free RV adventure.

 If possible, visit during the spring or fall.